cuba-platform/saml-addon/Readme.md

 # 1. Overview

 This component provides a readily available instrument of authentication in any CUBA-based application using SAML open standard.
-That allows Identity Provider (IdP) to pass authorization credentials to your applications - service providers (SP).
+That allows identity provider (IdP) to pass authorization credentials to your applications - service providers (SP).

 The add-on enables Single Sign-On in your application.
 You log in once with the IdP and this set of credentials will be used to log in your CUBA applications.